bemnlam/blog_posts/posts/notes-on-atlassian-bamboo.md

 #### Staging configurations: `staging`

-Similar to the set up of **production configurations**.
+Just like the set up of **production configurations**.
 However, change the variables for the staging environment.

 ![Build branch configuration - Branch details](../../static/img/notes-on-atlassian-bamboo/image-20200920110535916.png)